"The Other Swedes"

 1976 King's visit

-In short, Lester Raymer was a most gifted prolific artist and prolific in countless mediums.
+In short, Lester Raymer was a gifted prolific artist in countless mediums.
 His reputation would spread throughout America's art world, and, as a result, he would win many awards during his career.

-Artist Raymer's works reflect his interest in religious symbolism and folk art as well as reflecting the influence of many artists found in the American Southwest, Mexico and those great masters in Europe, especially the Spanish painters.
-In the 1960s, his most common subjects were churches in Kansas, Illinois, and Texas.
+Raymer's works reflect his interest in religious symbolism, folk art, and circus themes as well as reflecting the influences of the great masters, especially Spanish and Italian artists.
+In the 1960s, his religious works won awards that gained him liturgical commissions from churches in Kansas, Illinois, and Texas.

 He was a private person, so he did very little self-promotion.
 It had been said that he would say: "My paintings do all the talking."